kevinolega/callcentertrainingtips/_posts/2016-07-10-improvement.md

 Some books taught me how to get jobs(20k a month, 45k a month and work from anywhere).

-Some books taught me how to get good at jobs (top agent 3k worth of freeebies, consistent incentive awardee 6k a month for three years is 206k, 100k a month selling real estate).
+Some books taught me how to get good at jobs (top agent 3k worth of freebies, consistent incentive awardee 6k a month for three years is 206k, 100k a month selling real estate).

 Some books taught me skills so I don't have to spend on some things (how to cook 6k a month, how to draw 5k a month, how to take care of websites 10k a month.